Pope of the people, and the politics, in historic U.S. visit

 Not every one who heard his words welcomed that message.

-"I think we should close our borders," said Loretta Sabella-Vigliona, 65, whose brother firefighter, Thomas Sabella, died in the Sept.
-11 attacks.
-"We have too many people coming here," said Sabella-Vigliona, who came out to see Francis at New York's 9/11 Museum.
+"I think we should close our borders," said Loretta Sabella-Vigliona, 65, whose her brother firefighter Thomas Sabella, died in the attacks and came out to see Francis at New York's 9/11 Museum.
+"We have too many people coming here."

-(This version of the story corrects a garbled sentence in final paragraph to remove word her and to make clear it was Sabella-Vigliona who came out to see the pope at the 9/11 Museum.)

-(Additional reporting by Ian Simpson and Laila Kearney in Philadelphia and Sebastien Malo in New York; Editing by Mary Milliken and Frances Kerry)
+(Additional reporting by Ian Simpson and Laila Kearney in Philadelphia and Sebastien Malo in New York; Editing by Mary Milliken)